Who are the best and worst psychics, mediums, ESP guides, and psychic detectives?

-Email directly the best spirit guides, intuitives, psychic training specialists, and psychic detectives after first checking their stats!
-This March 2013 Shalquest G&P Inquiry Institute list showcases the top 50 leading TV, Facebook, and YouTube lost person psychics and missing person psychic detectives, clairvoyants, mediums, police psychics, psychic investigative trainers, and missing and lost children psychic investigators.
-Please remember many "psychic detectives" often use as many as 20 alternative names and rarely their own unless it is also trademarked or listed as their official business name.
-Though you may not have heard of some of the names listed below they actually include near 85% of the "top 50" global paranormal psychics.
+This 2014 listing showcases the top 50 leading mediums / clairvoyants, and missing person psychic detectives (police psychics), and psychic investigative trainers worldwide.
+Please remember many "psychic detectives" often use many alternative names and sometimes not their own unless it is also trademarked or listed as their official business name.
+Though you may not have heard of some of the names listed below they actually include many of the "top 50" global paranormal psychics.
 Because multiple psychic names are sometimes just one person the listings below do not always reflect the best psychics in order, as sometimes the ranking may reflect a lack of credible paranormal ability.
 Please read the information that follows the name for clarity.

-Unfortunately between 2010 and 2013 across the world several dozen persons were found as providing delusional claims or apparently faking their business abilities.
+Unfortunately from 2010 thru 2015 across the world dozens of psychics were discovered as making delusional claims or apparently faking their paranormal abilities.
 But not all.

 Our ranking is not determined by popularity.
-We also list some persons who after extensive testing have scored high, and others who were previously ranked as accurate and credible but were discovered to have misrepresented their tested scores.
-Scores are now reported directly to the HCOFA by the testing labs.
+We also list some persons who after extensive ESP testing have scored high, and others who were previously ranked as accurate and credible but were discovered to have misrepresented their tested scores.

 We also found several psychic mediums promoting themselves via web sites and e-mail across search engines like Google, Bing, Yahoo, AOL and on Facebook and YouTube, but using actors or actresses pretending to be crime detectives to support them.
 So be aware that many endorsements by "police" and "investigative" personnel are unfortunately misleading.

-In these latest 2013 listings we have dropped both Colorado's psychic spirit guide Bee Herz and Great Britain's Sally Morgan as events show them to be personal entertainers rather than actual and accurate paranormal claimants.
+In these 2014 listings Colorado's psychic spirit guide Bee Herz was dropped along with New York's 'Long Island Medium' Theresa Caputo, and finally Great Britain's Sally Morgan as events show them to be personal entertainers rather than actual and accurate paranormal claimants.
 Pretend police agency hired medium Bee Herz has also been found to have highly exaggerated her ties to the AMBER missing children program, and has never been hired or cited by any U.S. State Police agency or the FBI as assisting in the paranormal recovery of any lost or missing person.
-Our 2013 listings also now classifies some of the persons below for 2013 as non-paranormal public actresses, actors, and professional entertainers.
+The 2014 listings also now classify some persons below as non-paranormal public actresses, actors, and professional entertainers.
 This is in part due to the 2010 - 2013 psychic accuracy rates from our listings skyrocketing to the worst on record.
 However, we provide comments from recognized psychic community leaders to help put some of the high levels of fraud within the psychic and spirit guide community into perspective.

-Wales based intuitive who operated under several business names and moved to Canada in 2008.
+Wales based intuitive who operated under several business names and after living in Canada since 2008 has now lived in Spain.
 He was very well regarded in providing "highly accurate" psychic readings from 2000-2011.
 He had a private detective license (actually easily obtainable usually by simply filling out a form), and his psychic readings were reported by one police officer as "the real thing and absolutely credible."
 But in early 2011 he admitted faking his "readings" including those before police along with a "hidden" team member who rapidly provided him details about the discussion in the room using a concealed body microphone to listen in and a wireless earpiece to provide him with information from computer records.
-Lampette admitted to his fraud just minutes after a senior officer in the U.S. who was not aware of the on-going investigation in Canada and was filmed by a TV station saying Lampete's abilities were "no longer being questioned as real" and his staff was prepared to use him.
-Lampete was earning a reported $2 million when discovered by a local off-duty officer who recognized one of Lampete's associates as a former convicted fraud artist and uncovered the deception after intercepting relayed transmissions between the two.

 4. Meirong Jiayi Lu